Brandon Edwards: Professional career

 In January 2019, Edwards parted ways with Ramat Gan and signed with the Israeli club Elitzur Yavne of the Israeli National League for the rest of the season, replacing Dallis Joyner.
 In 15 games, he averaged 16.1 points, 10.6 rebounds, 1.5 blocks and 31 minutes per game, shooting 61.1 percent from the field.

 In August 2019, Edwards signed with the Macau Black Bears of the ABL as their second world import.
 On 15 July 2020, the league announced the cancellation of the season due to the COVID-19 pandemic outbreak and no league title was awarded.
 In the 2019–20 ABL season, Edwards played 12 games and averaged 18.0 points (shooting 66.3 percent from the field and 38.9 percent from three-point), 11.4 rebounds, 1.9 blocks and 36.0 minutes per game.

 In July 2020, Edwards signed with the French club BC Gries-Oberhoffen of the LNB Pro B. Edwards and the BCGO participated in the Leaders Cup where they ended at the bottom of the D group, composed of 3 teams, with 1 win and 3 losses, thus, not qualifying for the next round.
 In 3 games, he averaged 7.3 points, 3.3 rebounds, 0.7 assists and 19.3 minutes per game.

+In January 2024, Edwards signed for Trepça of the Kosovo Superleague and Liga Unike.

+In July 2024, Edwards signed with the Terrafirma Dyip of the Philippine Basketball Association (PBA) as the team's import for the 2024 PBA Governors' Cup.
+However, he was replaced after suffering an ACL injury in a tune-up game prior to the conference.
+In December 2024, after recovering from an ACL injury, he comes back to Terrafirma to replace Ryan Richards.